-Of course there is added risk to choosing one of these last four participants, but there’s also lots of added value.
-If you’re able to pick the right team that eventually advances out of the AL Wild Card, then you’ll own much better odds than you’ll see later on.
+Of course, there is added risk to choosing one of these last four participants, but there’s also lots of added value.
+If you’re able to pick the right team that eventually advances out of the AL Wild Card Game, then you’ll own much better odds than you’ll see later on.

 Betting On The NL Pennant

-The National League’s playoff picture doesn’t have as many moving parts as the AL, but the fight for the league title should be just as exciting.
+The National League’s playoff picture doesn’t have as many moving parts as the AL’s, but the fight for the league title should be just as exciting.

 This only leaves the NL West to be decided, with the Giants still holding a two-game margin over the Dodgers.

-Although they would need to win an additional game compared to most others, the Dodgers are the favorite to win the NL.
+Although they would need to win one more game than most others, the Dodgers are the favorite to win the NL.
 FanDuel has them posted at +145 to make it back to the World Series.

 This could get tricky, though, as they’d face the Cardinals in that contest.
 St. Louis just had its winning streak come to an end, but its recent 17-game run did punch its playoff ticket.